Sera91/SMR3894-Python-Tutorials/Numpy-multithreads/Instructions.md

 # Installing Numpy with pip install from the official wheels

+To install Numpy with pip from the official wheel we need only a one-line command.
+We will create a separate virtual environment with venv to test this installattion.

-python -m venv Penv/StandardNumpy
+$ python -m venv Penv/StandardNumpy

+To enter the new virtual environment we run

-source Penv/StandardNumpy/bin/activate
+$ source Penv/StandardNumpy/bin/activate

+and we can directly install Numpy, because in the pip wheel there will be all the requirements of this libraries.

-pip install numpy==1.24.1
+$ pip install numpy==1.24.1

+To test this installation we use the get_info.py code in the subdir test-numpy

+$python get_info.py

+Now we can deactivate the virtual enviroment
-deactivate
+$ deactivate

 # Installing Numpy with conda